 Don’t panic, though: The prevalence of cervical cancer has gone down in recent years, largely thanks to the uptick in screening.
 Just make sure you’re getting regular Pap smears and pelvic exams.

-Bleeding during or after sex isn’t uncommon if you’re having rough sex or if you tend to experience vaginal dryness (or a combination of those two factors).
+Some blood during or after sex isn’t uncommon if you’re having rough sex or if you tend to experience vaginal dryness (or a combination of those two factors).
 Also, keep in mind that bleeding or light spotting is pretty common after your first time having penetrative sex—or even your first couple of times.
 This happens as a result of the tearing or stretching of the hymen.

 What if it really is your period?